 Step 4.
 Configure Java Environment.

-In order to let Debian know where Java JDK and JRE is located, we need to set environment variables.
+In order to let Debian know where Java JDK and JRE are located, we need to set environment variables.
 Run the following command to set Java environment variables:

 sudo apt-get install oracle-java8-set-default